 Is commercial property exempt from VAT?

-The sale or lease of a Commercial Property, unless it is new, is by default VAT exempt such that the purchaser or tenant does not have to pay VAT.
-The downside for the seller or landlord is that they are unable to recover VAT on costs associated with the sale or lease, which can be significant.
-This is when an Option to Tax may be relevant.
+The downside for the seller or landlord is the inability to recover VAT on the costs associated with the sale or lease, which can be significant.
+This is when an option to tax may be relevant.

-The Option to Tax commercial property
+The option to tax commercial property

-It's important to note that an Option to Tax does not affect residential property.
+It's important to note that an option to tax does not affect residential property.

 Transfer of a going concern (TOGC)

 On the condition that the new owner continues to operate the business, the overall transfer generally falls outside the scope of VAT.
-For example, a commercial property may be sold with an existing tenancy in place.
-The sale can be a TOGC providing other conditions are met.
-Always remember the rules are complex; it should not be taken for granted that a sale will be a TOGC.
+For example, a commercial property may be sold with an existing tenant in situ.
+The sale will be a TOGC, providing other conditions are met.

 Exceptions